CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/a18.png)

-9. For *Basics* section, follow the points mentioned below:
+9. In the *Basics* tab, do the following configuration:

   i.
 Leave the following parameters to default: